OHDSI/Themis/docs/pages/person/missing_day_of_birth.md

 ---
-title: How to populate day_of_birth when it is missing from the source
+title: What to do when birth day is missing from the source
-keywords: birthdate, birth
+keywords: birthdate, birth datetime
 last_updated: April 10, 2024
-tags: [birthdate, person]
+tags: [birthdate, person, day_of_birth]
 sidebar: mydoc_sidebar
-permalink: /missing_day_of_birth.html
+permalink: /missing_birthdatetime.html
 ---

 ## Issue # and location
 [Themis issue #96](https://github.com/OHDSI/Themis/issues/96)

 ## Issue summary
-Day of Birth is not required in the CDM, but it is a component of birth_datetime.
-The CDM conventions have guidance listed for how to infer birth_datetime field, but not for the day_of_birth field itself.
+Day of birth is not required in the CDM, but it is a component of birth_datetime.
+The CDM conventions have guidance listed for how to infer day_of_birthtime field, but not for the day_of_birth field itself.

 ## Convention type
 Table